digitalpianism/abandonedcarts/README.md

 # Release Notes

+## 0.3.6
+- Fix a bug where an error would be logged if the product image was missing

 ## 0.3.5
 - Fix a bug where the product image would not be retrieved in the email.